DeanCarmel/Dragonfly/README.md

 To create such plots one should first choose the parameter with which he wishes to compare the classification results between Dragonfly and Deepcci
 (i.e. background flows, sub- interval sizes, etc.) and then activate the function which creates the appropriate graph.
 Note that it is necessary to set the results path accordingly.
-To create graph simply run “python thesis_graphs_utils.py”.
-Choose the graph you wish to create by calling to the specific function from this file in the main function.
+To create a graph simply run “python thesis_graphs_utils.py”.
+Choose the graph you wish to create by calling the specific function from this file in the main function.

 Run simulation (physical implementation- including cloud utilization):
 To create more experiments- for training and for testing one must first implement the physical environment as described in the paper.
-The implementation of the physical simulation to be found within the “physical_sim” sub- directory.
+The implementation of the physical simulation can be found within the “physical_sim” sub- directory.
 After acquiring raw data- one needs to translate the data files to the system’s dataframes- using “online_filtering_launcher.py” (“python oמline_filtering_launcher.py”) which uses “online filtering.py”- this is where we calculate the inputs (i.e. CBIQ, etc.) and uses dropping samples- to be set as desired.

 Run simulation (mininet implementation):